Man who stuffed Lubbock woman’s body into luggage set to die

 - Donald Trump Jr.’s wife reportedly found ‘sexy texts’ from Aubrey O’Day while he was in the shower

-Rodriguez would be the fourth Texas inmate executed this year and the seventh nationally.
+He was convicted and sentenced to die for raping and killing Baldwin.
+Court records show Rodriguez also was linked to at least five other sexual assaults and confessed to killing Joanna Rogers, the 16-year-old missing for a year when her mummified remains were found inside a suitcase at the city garbage dump.

-Attorneys for Rodriguez appealed Monday to the U.S. Supreme Court as their “last hope” after lower courts rejected appeals that focused on the medical examiner who testified about Baldwin’s autopsy at his trial.
+Rodriguez’s lawyers said lower courts improperly turned down appeals that focused on the medical examiner’s trial testimony about Baldwin’s autopsy and her injuries.

-Rodriguez’s lawyers said the coroner recently settled a whistleblower lawsuit, previously unknown to them, that alleged he delegated some duties to unqualified underlings.
-The lawsuit “bears directly on the credibility and admissibility of the medical examiner’s testimony in this case,” attorney Seth Kretzer said.
+In a filing Monday to the Supreme Court, attorney Seth Kretzer said the justices were his “last hope” to show Rodriguez was innocent and get a hearing related to a recent disclosure of the settlement of a whistleblower lawsuit — which attorneys said previously was unknown to them — that alleged the coroner delegated some duties to unqualified underlings.
+That practice raised questions about “the credibility and admissibility of the medical examiner’s testimony in this case,” Kretzer said.

+Assistant Texas Attorney General Tomee Heining said the high court appeal was improper, untimely and meritless, and “nothing more than a last-ditch effort” to undermine scientific findings that were unfavorable for Rodriguez.

-Testimony at his 2008 trial showed she had about 50 blunt force wounds and may have been alive when she was folded into the suitcase and tossed into a trash bin.
-The contents of the bin subsequently wound up at the city dump.
-Defense attorneys suggested a trash compactor could have killed her.
+Testimony at his 2008 trial showed Baldwin had about 50 blunt force wounds and may have been alive when she was folded into the suitcase and tossed into a trash bin.
+The contents subsequently wound up at the city dump.

-Jurors who convicted him of capital murder heard during the trial’s punishment phase from five women, including his high school girlfriend, who testified he raped them.
-Jurors also heard about his confession to killing Rogers, the 16-year-old Lubbock girl who evidence showed he initially met in an online chat room.
+Jurors who convicted Rodriguez of capital murder heard from five women, including his high school girlfriend, who testified he raped them.
+Jurors also heard about his confession to killing Rogers, the 16-year-old Lubbock girl he initially met in an online chat room.

-Prosecutors decided to seek the death penalty after Rodriguez scuttled a deal where he’d plead guilty to killing Baldwin and the teenager in exchange for a life prison term.
+“He’s really good at killing people,” Lubbock County District Attorney Matt Powell, who prosecuted Rodriguez, said Monday.
+“Very calm, very calculated.

+“Women were terrified of him.
+He used his charm and good looks and status for a long time to victimize women,” Powell said.
+“In this case, the right guy is getting the appropriate punishment.”